SalishSeaCast/SalishSeaCmd/docs/installation.rst

 :py:obj:`SalishSeaCmd` is a Python package that provides the :program:`salishsea` command-line tool for doing various operations associated with the :ref:`SalishSeaNEMO` model.
-It is an extension of the :py:obj`NEMO-Cmd` package customized for working with the SalishSeaCast NEMO model.
+It is an extension of the :py:obj:`NEMO-Cmd` package customized for working with the SalishSeaCast NEMO model.

 These instructions assume that: